Luba Lukova's work in Protest! Resistance Posters at Museum für Gestaltung Zürich, Switzerland

 Museum für Gestaltung Zürich

-Three of Lukova's silk-screened prints, Sudan, Eco Crime and War Crime are on view at the Museum für Gestaltung Zürich in an exhibition called Protest!
+Three of Lukova's silk-screened prints, Sudan, Eco Crime and War Crime are on view at Museum für Gestaltung Zürich in an exhibition called Protest!
 Resistance Posters.

 Globalization, women’s rights, Trump – the poster is the medium of political struggle per se.
 Today, 50 years after the 1968 kickoff of worldwide rebellion, the Museum für Gestaltung Zürich brings together around 300 international protest posters, accompanied by the songs, videos, and images of resistance.